Jesus is Coming Again Part 1

 To answer this it will require that we see what the Bible says about the time that leads up to this day.

-This day has been called the eschatological Day of the LORD by theologians, because it takes place at the end of the age or world system as we know it.
-Eschatos is a Greek word meaning end or last; so the eschatological Day of the LORD is the manifestation of the LORD Jesus Christ in judgement at the end of the age.
+This day has been called the eschatological Day of the LORD by theologians because it takes place at the end of the age or world system as we know it.
+Eschatos is a Greek word meaning end or last; so the eschatological Day of the LORD is the manifestation of the LORD Jesus Christ in judgment at the end of the age.

 Jesus was asked the question by His disciples: "What shall be the sign of thy coming and of the end of the world?"
 The Greek word translated world is the word "eon" which refers to a period of time in which a particular world system continues.
 The world system as we know it today will end at a certain time according to the Bible.
 In answer to their question, Jesus describes some of the things that will be taking place at the end of the "eon".